isadurni/venmito-isadurni/README.md

     Venmito is a payment company that facilitates fund transfers between users and enables payments at participating stores.
 The company has a variety of data files in different formats.
 The goal is to clean and integrate this data to extract meaningful insights and provide structured methods for consuming the information for both technical and less technically inclined clients.

 - **Analysis Approach**
-    1. First using Google Colabs use features in Python and its libraries to create insights and visualizations that will give me an idea and direction of how I will add value to Venimto.
+    1. First use Google Colabs to implement features in Python and its libraries to create insights and visualizations that will give me an idea and direction of how I will add value to Venimto.
     2. Then use Tableau to create a dashboard and more elaborate visualizations and enrich the analysis.
 - **Resources**
     1. Raw Data Files *(already provided).*